rixx/books.rixx.de/src/reviews/2020/intelligence-a-very-short-introduction.md

   rating: 4
 ---

 Good example of science writing that is useful and accessible without dumbing things down beyond reason.
-I learnt some things and was surprised how much Ian Deary managed to fit into the slim book.<br /><br />Among the things I learnt was how terrifying age-related decline is, but also the fascinating studies on how little upbringing seems to influence intelligence.
+I learnt some things and was surprised how much Ian Deary managed to fit into the slim book.

+Among the things I learnt was how terrifying age-related decline is, but also the fascinating studies on how little upbringing seems to influence intelligence.